ATIX-AG/smart_proxy_ansible_director/README.md

-# SmartProxyAnsibleDirector

-*Introduction here*
+# Smart Proxy Ansible Director

+Smart Proxy plugin to make [foreman_ansible_director](https://github.com/ATIX-AG/foreman_ansible_director) actions run on Smart Proxies.

 ## Installation

 See [How_to_Install_a_Smart-Proxy_Plugin](http://projects.theforeman.org/projects/foreman/wiki/How_to_Install_a_Smart-Proxy_Plugin)
 for how to install Smart Proxy plugins

-This plugin is compatible with Smart Proxy 2.3 or higher.
+This plugin is compatible with Smart Proxy 3.16 or higher.

 ## Configuration

-Configuration options for this plugin are in `/etc/foreman-proxy/settings.d/pulsible.yml` and include:
+Configuration options for this plugin are in `/etc/foreman-proxy/settings.d/ansible_director.yml`.

-* example_setting: change this as an example

 ## Contributing